jackyef/react-isomorphic-data/docusaurus/docs/hocs/withData.md

 4. `refetch: () => Promise<any>`

     A function that will trigger refetching data from network.
-Fetching data from network this way will always bypass the cache, no matter what DataState[`fetchPolicy`](../others/caching.md#caching-strategies) is set to.
+Fetching data from network this way will always bypass the cache, no matter what the [`fetchPolicy`](../others/caching.md#caching-strategies) is set to.

 Which are basically exactly the same as what [`useData()`](../hooks/useData.md) is returning.